timothy90990/golfitester/README.md

 # GoLFITester - LFI Vulnerability Scanner

-GolfiTester is a powerful and flexible Local File Inclusion (LFI) vulnerability scanner written in Go.
+GoLFITester is a powerful and flexible Local File Inclusion (LFI) vulnerability scanner written in Go.
 It helps security professionals identify and test for LFI vulnerabilities in web applications.

 ## Features